varokas/go-examples/README.md

 Example template for building and testing golang project.

 ## Prerequisite
-1. Read about where to put the code [here](https://golang.org/doc/code.html).
-It is very important that the code is in the right place.
+1. Read about where to put the source code [here](https://golang.org/doc/code.html).
+It is very important that the source is in the right place for Go to work correctly.
 1. Read about the (very confusing) state of [package management](https://github.com/golang/go/wiki/PackageManagementTools) in go.

 ## Tools